gravirovshik/codewars/README.md

 42. Trimming a string - Return a function that will trim a string (the first argument given) if it is longer than the maximum string length (the second argument given).
 The result should also end with "..."

 43. Sort array by string length.
 Write a function that takes an array of strings as an argument and returns a sorted array containing the same strings, ordered from shortest to longest.

+44. Find the divisors - Create a function named divisors/Divisors that takes an integer n > 1 and returns an array with all of the integer's divisors(except for 1 and the number itself), from smallest to largest.